Studying explicit $U(1)_A$ symmetry breaking in hot and magnetised two flavour non-local NJL model constrained using lattice results: Introduction

 In this paper, we fit the model to self-consistent calculations of the chiral condensate and $F_\pi$ for realistic $m_\pi$, on the lattice.
-One parameter set we consider is by Ref.~\cite{Brandt:2013dua} which systematically controls for LQCD discretisation artefacts by continuum extrapolation and controls for finite size effects.
-The central value of the condensate for this set is $\langle\bar{\psi}_f\psi_f\rangle^{1/3}=261\ {\rm MeV}$.
-The second set we consider are results by JLQCD, with a lower value of condensate $\langle\bar{\psi}_f\psi_f\rangle^{1/3}=240\ {\rm MeV}$~\cite{Fukaya:2007pn}.
+We consider the parameter set by the JLQCD collaboration, with the central value of condensate being $\langle\bar{\psi}_f\psi_f\rangle^{1/3}=240\ {\rm MeV}$~\cite{Fukaya:2007pn} (at the renormalisation scale $2$ GeV, see Sec.~\ref{ssec:para_set}).
 We denote a specific flavor $f$ ($u$ or $d$) of the $\psi$ as $\psi_f$.
 When $f$ is summed over, we denote the bilinear as $\bar{\psi}\psi$.
+To increase the exploration range in the space of the chiral condensate we consider another LQCD calculation~\cite{Brandt:2013dua}, for which the value of the condensate is a bit larger ($\langle\bar{\psi}_f\psi_f\rangle^{1/3}=261\ {\rm MeV}$).
+From this inclusion, it becomes evident that within such effective models the IMC effect can only be observed for smaller values of chiral condensates.
+This corroborates the findings in Ref.~\cite{Pagura:2016pwr}.
+We put the whole discussion related to the second lattice data in Appendix~\ref{sec:analysis_B13}.

 Like Ref.~\cite{Pagura:2016pwr} we also find that within the error band of $\langle\bar{\psi}_f\psi_f\rangle^{1/3}$ IMC is obtained for the condensates near the lower edge of the range.
-In addition we find that within the error band of $F_\pi$ to get a better match with the phase diagram given by LQCD~\cite{Bali:2011qj} one needs to consider $F_\pi$ towards the upper edge of the range.
-Our analysis clearly indicates that the obtainment of IMC effect in such non-local effective QCD model also depends on the values of $F_\pi$.
+In addition, we find that within the error band of $F_\pi$ to get a better match with the phase diagram given by LQCD~\cite{Bali:2011qj} one needs to consider $F_\pi$ towards the upper edge of the range.
+Our analysis clearly indicates that the obtainment of the IMC effect in such a non-local effective QCD model also depends on the values of $F_\pi$.